Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 ## App does not build, or Home Page shows 404

 Use the GraphiQL interface to verify that the sitemap query returns the expected list of page routes.
+For example:

 ```
 # YOUR_PATH should be the ID of your site root (home page) in lower-case, with dashes removed